ColdWindScholar/MIO-KITCHEN-SOURCE/README.md

 > [!IMPORTANT]
 > We Are Rewriting The Project.This project has currently stopped updating!
+> But we will still accept bug fixes and pull requests
 # MIO-KITCHEN-SOURCE #
 ![Banner](https://github.com/ColdWindScholar/MIO-KITCHEN-SOURCE/blob/a9bcfdf613ad28e82f7899e3d420d76ecfea174c/splash.png)
 #### A Rom Tool Written in Python